-After you have snagged the editor’s attention in the first few pages of your proposal, he or she will be on the lookout for signs that the book will be a winner:
+After you have snagged the editor’s attention in the first few pages of your proposal, they'll be on the lookout for signs that the book could be a winner:

-Chapter summaries and a section on"Comparable Titles" must answer these questions.
+Chapter summaries and a section on"Comparable Titles" will answer these questions.

 Your proposal must sell not only the book, but also its author.
-You need to convince editors that you are the only one who can tell this story and that you're 110% committed to promoting the book once it is published.
-You will need to analyze your resources, capitalize on your background, and think like a publicist in order to develop a marketing strategy your editor can dangle in front of the sales team.
-Merely loving your concept isn’t enough; your editor needs ammunition for the bottom-line guys.
+You need to convince editors that you're qualified to tell this story and 110% committed to promoting the book once it's published.
+You'll need to develop your platform, capitalize on your resources, and think like a publicist in order to present a marketing strategy your editor can dangle in front of the sales team.
+Merely loving your concept isn’t enough— your editor needs ammunition for the bottom-line guys.
 For this reason, the “About the Author” and “Marketing and Publicity” sections of the proposal are just as important as the chapter summaries and sample chapters.

-You will need to include at least one sample chapter with the proposal.
+You'll need to include at least one sample chapter with the proposal.
 Here is where the editor will get a sense of whether you have what it takes to capture a reader’s interest and deliver a complete and polished manuscript.
-The quality of the sample chapter may have a great impact on the advance you will be offered for your book.
+The quality of the sample chapter may have a great impact on the advance you'll be offered for your book.